maier/nad/README.md

 ## Automated Install

-The easiest, and recommended, method to install NAD is via the Circonus one-step Installer (COSI).
+The easiest, and recommended, method to install NAD for Linux and Illumos based systems is via the Circonus one-step Installer (COSI).
 See the [COSI documentation](https://github.com/circonus-labs/circonus-one-step-install) for details.

 Benefits of using COSI: